jkrumow/TBStateMachine/README.md

 c/c2@1/c222
 ```

-### Configuration Files
+### Configuration via JSON

-Instead of configuring the state machine in code you can define states and transitions via json file.
+Instead of configuring the state machine in code you can define states and transitions via `json`.
-This file is read `TBSMStateMachineBuilder` and builds a state machine instance:
+`TBSMStateMachineBuilder` reads the `json` file and builds a state machine instance from that:

 ```ruby
 pod 'TBStateMachine/Builder'